lacouture100/DWD-2-Poster/README.md

 ## Process & Documentation

 I started by making a sketch to identify the main sections and colors in the poster.
+For the color HEX codes I used ().
 I found three main areas, the top, the middle, and the bottom.
 The top and middle areas had a similar two column layout with geometry and text, and the bottom area was a full half circle with some text layed out in the same position as the superior sections.

-![Grid layout on poster.](assets/layoutAnalysis_1.jpg)
+![Grid layout on poster.](assets/layoutAnalysis_1.jpg) Grid layout on poster.
 ![Layout sketch.](assets/layoutSketch.jpg)
+Layout sketch.
-![Identified color HEX code.](assets/process_6.jpg)
+![Identified color HEX code.](assets/process_6.jpg) Identified color HEX code.
-![Identified color HEX code.](assets/process_7.jpg)
+![Identified color HEX code.](assets/process_7.jpg) Identified color HEX code.

 As we can see in the images above, the layout was not symmetrical.
 However, I decided to maintain a vertical symmetry because of my own taste.This can be modifiec at any time in the height parameter of the classes in CSS.
 In any case, I started by creating my three main areas.
 My top, middle, and bottom classes in CSS.

 ![Top,middle and bottom classes.](assets/process_1.jpg)
+Top, middle and bottom classes.
 ![Top,middle and bottom classes.](assets/process_2.jpg)
+Top,middle and bottom classes preview.

+***

 I then proceeded to define the sections inside of each area.
 There was a different circle for each of the top and middle sections, as well as a triangle only present for the top section.
 The text visible in the middle area contained a small text and a larger, title text.
 The bottom area contained the same small text as the middle area on top of a big half circle.